What is the Purpose of a Website

 Increased Brand Recognition

 Another common website goal involves increasing brand awareness, which can help the general public better understand a business’s purpose.
-To successfully build brand awareness, you must educate potential customers on what your business does, the services or products it offers, and what sets your company apart from the competition.
+To successfully build brand awareness and find your target market, you must educate potential customers on what your business does, the services or products offered, and what sets your company apart from the competition.

 Many different businesses can benefit from making brand recognition a goal for their websites.
 In particular, new businesses, or businesses facing stiff competition within their industry, would benefit from choosing brand awareness as a goal.